Some Old belper Names

 This is the short path from Bridge Street to Cluster Road, so called because Ryde’s pork butchers shop was here on Bridge Street with a slaughter house behind.
-The earliest reference to this area calls it St. George’s Place.
+An early reference to this area calls it Glews Yard but for much of its existence it has been known as St. George’s Place.

 One of the oldest parts of Belper.
 It was a nail making area, re-named Hillside Rise in the 1960s.

 Now the Short Street area; Marsh Lane and Top Common were marshy ground and were drained down into this area, which fed into the Coppice Brook.

 This is now called St John’s Road.
 Topside of St John’s Chapel, which is the oldest building in Belper.
 It was dedicated to St. Thomas before the reformation

 Now part of Chesterfield Road, below Swinney Lane, it was the top of the Hutfall or town field.